yashsavani/Advanced-Foundations-of-ML/README.md

     - Rhombus,
     - Square,
     - Trapezoid,
-    - Polygons (regular and irregular), and
+    - Polygons (regular and irregular),
-    - Circles (radius and diameter, chords, tangents, arcs, angles).
+    - Circles (radius and diameter, chords, tangents, arcs, angles),
+    - Polyhedrons are 3D object with flat faces and edges, and
+    - Dihedrons are a 2D object in 3D space with two faces and edges of neglegible thickness.
 - Trigonometry
     - Right-angle triangle (opposite, adjacent, hypotenuse),
     - Sine, cosine, tangent,